Posted on: 10/13/23

 The 2022-2023 results for DPCDSB students and the province (ON) in all six elementary EQAO assessments, the Grade 9 mathematics assessments, and the OSSLT are presented below.

 |Grade 9 Mathematics||54%||54%|

 |OSSLT (First-Time Eligible)||86%||85%|

 As in past years, DPCDSB staff will undertake a detailed analysis of the EQAO and OSSLT results to provide support to schools, students and parents/guardians to ensure that more students continue to improve in all assessment areas.
 Each school has its own plan, which will be reviewed in the context of the test results, to improve students’ skills in all subject areas.
 School plans include strategies to assist all students, including intervention and reinforcement for students who did not achieve the provincial standard or who were not successful on the OSSLT.

 School board and individual school results will be available on the DPCDSB website at dpcdsb.org

 later this fall.
 Additional information on the various assessments can be obtained through the EQAO website at eqao.com

 The Education Quality and Accountability Office (EQAO) is an independent agency whose mandate is to ensure greater accountability and help improve the quality of education.

 The Dufferin-Peel Catholic District School Board is one of the largest and most diverse school boards in Ontario.
-It currently serves over 73,000 students in 151 schools located throughout Mississauga, Brampton, Bolton, Caledon, and Orangeville.
+It currently serves approximately 72,000 students in 151 schools located throughout Mississauga, Brampton, Bolton, Caledon, and Orangeville.